Jonnu Smith: 2018 season

 Smith was named the Titans' top tight end on the depth chart after starter Delanie Walker suffered a dislocated ankle during the season-opening 27–20 road loss to the Dolphins.
-Smith initially struggled filling Walker's shoes, but he caught his first touchdown of the season on a shovel pass from Mariota during Week 9 against the Dallas Cowboys in a 28–14 road victory.
-In the next game against the Patriots, Smith caught four passes for 45 yards and a touchdown in the 34–10 victory.
-Two weeks later, he caught a 61-yard touchdown pass as the Titans lost to the Houston Texans on the road by a score of 34–17.
-However, during a 30–9 victory against the Jaguars in Week 14, Smith suffered a season-ending MCL injury.
+Smith initially struggled filling Walker's shoes, but he caught his first touchdown of the season on a shovel pass during a Week 9 28–14 road victory over the Dallas Cowboys on Monday Night Football.
+Smith finished the game with two receptions for 33 yards and the aforementioned touchdown.
+In the next game against the Patriots, he recorded three receptions for 45 yards and a touchdown during the 34–10 victory.
+Two weeks later against the Houston Texans on Monday Night Football, Smith had two receptions for 63 yards and a 61-yard touchdown in the 34–17 road loss.
+However, during a Week 14 30–9 victory over the Jaguars, he suffered a season-ending MCL injury.

 Smith finished his second professional season with 20 receptions for 258 yards and three touchdowns in 13 games and 12 starts.
 Without Smith, the Titans finished with a 9–7 record and narrowly missed out on the playoffs.